Different across the Country

 Although a small country regarding the land area, Costa Rica Weather packs a lot of variety between its Pacific and Caribbean shores.
 Costa Rica has all but two of the Earth’s climates.
 It doesn’t have the two most inhospitable climates for humans and wildlife, namely snow and frozen tundra and desert, but contains every other type of climate that exists on Earth!
 Costa Rica is thought to be a tropical country because it is close to the equator about 10 degrees to the north.
 Thus, Costa Rica has no winter season.
 Costa Rica enjoys mild temperatures all year ranging usually ranging from 70 to 81 degrees Fahrenheit although it is hotter on the beaches and temperatures can get up into the mid-90’s.
 The coolest months are November-January March through May are the hottest and most tropical.
 Average rainfall in Costa Rica is 100 inches, but the more mountainous rain forest regions can get up to 25 feet of rainfall annually.
 To put it more simply, weather in Costa Rica is usually defined as having two seasons: a dry season and a green season.

-The rainy season, aka the “green season” or wet season is a wonderful time to explore Costa Rica.
-Aptly named for its vibrant emerald green landscapes, this doesn’t mean you’ll have rain all day.
+The rainy season, also known as the “green season”, is an underrated yet glorious time to visit this country.
+This season is appropriately named after its emerald green landscapes but don’t be afraid, it won’t rain all day.
 On the contrary, the mornings are typically sunny all year round.
 The afternoon showers are a great excuse to relax in a hammock and read a good book.
 And usually, the rain comes in quick bursts of heavy rains that stop as suddenly as they start.